Genesee County Clerk's Office

 Co-partners may file for a certificate of co-partnership in person at our office or by downloading the CoPartnership form.
-When filing in person, all co-partners must be present and must provide valid photo identification; our office will provide all forms necessary at the time of application.
+When filing in person, all co-partners must be present and must provide valid, state-issued, photo identification.
+NOTE: The address on the photo ID provided must show the business owner's current residential address.
+Our office will provide all forms necessary at the time of application.
 If a form is downloaded from our website, it must be signed by all co-partners (notarization required) and mailed to our office "Attention: Assumed Names" at the address listed above.
 Both new filings and renewal filings are made on the same application form.

 The filing of an assumed name certificate or a co-partnership certificate in no way constitutes licensure of any sort.
 Questions regarding licensure for businesses must be directed to the city or township in which the business is located and/or conducted.

 To register for Michigan business taxes or obtain a Michigan Sales Tax License, please contact the Michigan Department of Treasury online at www.michigan.gov/treasury or by calling (517) 636-4730.

 Corporations, Limited Partnerships, & Limited Liability Companies (INC, LLC, LLP, etc)